 Ada is a language for long-lived critical systems.
-Programming in Ada makes it easier to prevent the introduction of errors, thanks to the stronger language rules than in many comparative languages (C and C++ in particular, including their safer variants like MISRA C and MISRA C++) which make it possible for the compiler to reject erroneous programs.
-Programming in Ada also makes it easier to detect the presence of errors in programs, thanks to the language rules mandating run-time checking of type safety and memory safety conditions which cannot be checked at compile time so that violating these conditions during testing leads to exceptions rather than undefined behavior.
+Programming in Ada makes it easier to prevent the introduction of errors, thanks to the stronger language rules than in many comparative languages (C and C++ in particular, including their safer variants like MISRA C and MISRA C++) which make it possible to detect many kinds of errors (such as type mismatches) at compile time.
+In addition to the language's compile-time checks, Ada also requires run-time checking for a variety of error conditions, such as out-of-bounds array indexing.
+Violating such a check leads to an exception rather than undefined behavior.

-A lesser known advantage of programming in Ada is its greater number of language features for embedding program specifications inside the program, from mundane properties of data like ranges of values to rich data invariants expressed with arbitrary boolean expressions.
-An important addition to this list of features is the ability to provide contracts on subprograms, consisting of preconditions and postconditions.
-Contracts are a central part of the Ada 2012 version of the language.
+Another advantage of programming in Ada is its facility for capturing program specifications in the source code, from simple properties of data like ranges of values to rich data invariants expressed with arbitrary boolean expressions.
+An important element is the ability to provide contracts on subprograms, consisting of preconditions and postconditions.
+Contracts are a central part Ada, introduced in the Ada 2012 standard.

-Preconditions are properties that should be true when a subprogram is called.
+A precondition is a property that is supposed to be true when a subprogram is called.
 In typical software development in Ada or other languages, preconditions are either given in the program as comments accompanying subprogram declarations or as defensive code inside subprograms to detect improper calling conditions.
-When using the latest version of Ada, developers can express preconditions as boolean properties which should hold when a subprogram is called and the compiler can insert run-time checks to ensure that preconditions are true when the subprogram is called.
+When using Ada 2012, a developer can express preconditions as boolean properties, and the compiler can insert run-time checks to ensure that preconditions are true when the subprogram is called.

-Postconditions are properties that should be true when a subprogram returns.
+A postcondition is a property that is supposed to be true when a subprogram returns.
 In typical software development, postconditions are also either given in the program as comments accompanying subprogram declarations or as assertions inside subprograms to detect implementation errors, but can also be provided as defensive code to detect improper values returned at the call site.
-When using the latest version of Ada, developers can express postconditions as boolean properties which should be true when a subprogram returns and the compiler can insert run-time checks to ensure that postconditions are true when the subprogram returns.
+When using Ada 2012, a developer can express postconditions as boolean properties which should be true when a subprogram returns and the compiler can insert run-time checks to ensure that postconditions are true when the subprogram returns.

 The main use of preconditions and postconditions, like other language features in Ada for embedding program specifications inside the program, is to allow detecting violations of these program specifications during testing.
 Another increasingly important use of these language features is to facilitate the detection of errors by static analyzers, which analyze the source code of programs without actually executing them.
-Without such specifications in the program, static analyzers can only detect violations of language dynamic constraints (e.g. division by zero or buffer overflow).
-However, the presence of such specifications in the program allows static analyzers to target the verification of these higher level properties.
+Without such specifications in the program, static analyzers can only detect violations of language dynamic constraints (e.g., division by zero or buffer overflow).
+However, the presence of pre- and postconditions in the program allows static analyzers to target the verification of these higher level properties.
 Specifications also constrain the state space that the static analyzer has to consider during analysis, which leads to faster running time and higher precision.